NotNewAnymore/PracticeGit/README.md

 3. Change, save, and commit the following text

 What school are you attending?
 > What school are you going to?
-Change this, save and commit
+Renton Technical College

 4. `git checkout main`
 5. `git merge GreatFeature`